-Give it some structure
+Give it Some Structure

-If your main aim is simply to improve the aesthetics of the garden, then there is one way to make sure that everything isn’t able to grow wildly wherever it wants.
+If your main aim is simply to improve the aesthetics of your unruly garden, then there is one way to make sure that everything isn’t able to grow wildly wherever it wants.
 Landscaping can help you bring a lot of structure to the garden, such as creating raised beds for any flowers or specific plants you want to separate from the lawn and the weeds.
 You can also create boundary walls that make the garden look a lot more organized.

 Aesthetic isn’t the only thing that makes a good garden, however.
 You might also want to look at just how you make use of the outdoor space.
 Aside from simply admiring the greenery, you could, for instance, create an outdoor dining or social area.
-You can get help finding information for all kinds of concrete paving solutions that can help you create a patio and walkways in the garden.
+You can get help finding information for all kinds of concrete paving solutions.
+There are different options that can help you create a patio and walkways in the garden.
 These offer both the same kind of visual structure that landscaping does, but can also help you make much better use of the outdoor space available to you, as well.

-Forget the grass
+Forget the Grass

 If the idea of making a big investment into the garden doesn’t excite you all that much, then you may instead need to face the facts that you’re going to have to become, in some part, a gardener.
-It doesn’t really take all that much work to look after a garden if you break it into smaller tasks that you do throughout the coming weeks, rather than trying to tackle everything at once.
+It doesn’t really take all that much work to look after a garden.
+Break it into smaller tasks that you do throughout the coming weeks, rather than trying to tackle everything at once.
 There are plenty of online garden maintenance schedules you can follow that can break the mammoth challenge into smaller tasks you can take care of a bit at a time.

 Whether you opt to re-think how you use your garden space, get rid of the growth entirely, or simply commit to some routine maintenance, your garden needs tending.
 Otherwise, it can be a haven for pests that can make their way into your home.